Dolphin Centrifuge

 We will break down this selection step into factors worth considering while choosing the right supplier for your industrial centrifuge.

-Types of Established and Experienced Centrifuge Supplier
+Types of Established and Experienced Centrifuge Suppliers

 Branded OEM’s

 A branded OEM is an established company.
 For example, Alfa Laval, the gold standard in centrifuges, has been around for over 100 years.
 They should be the first choice for any buyer looking for a remanufactured centrifuge.
-However, as noted in section 5, this is often not feasible due to cost concerns.
+However, as noted in Section 5, this is often not feasible due to cost concerns.

 Super Specialized Centrifuge Companies